abdo-mhmd/alx_capstone_project/README.md

 To get started with the Task Manager Application, follow these steps:

 1. Clone this repository to your local machine.
-2. Set up your development environment as described in the README.
+2. Set up your development environment using `virtualenv`.
-3. Initialize the Flask app and configure it.
+3. Initialize the Flask app and configure it to use MySQL database.
-4. Install the necessary packages and dependencies.
+4. Create the necessary database `taskmanagerdb` in MySQL.
-5. Create the necessary database `taskmanagerdb` and tables in MySQL.
+5. Install the necessary packages and dependencies using `pip install -r requirements.txt`.
 6. Run the development server using `flask run`.

 ## Conclusion